The first passenger railway station in the world opened in Manchester in September 1830. Remarkably, it’s still there – and trains still use it.

 Manchester continued to lead the way in transport revolutions, well, until Metrolink.

-Booking: Please have your tickets ready.
-Actually, just turn up.
+Booking: Please have your tickets ready for the inspector.

 Book privately (ideal for railway enthusiasts).